16 Ways to Stay Focused When You’re Working from Home

 “It’s important to be as communicative with them as you would be if you worked physically in an office together,” Vandendriesse says.
 “Give constant check-ins as to what you’re working on and what you’ve achieved.
 Without seeing you in person, it’s easy for others to form an opinion that you’re not doing much, when in reality you’re probably more organized and productive than you’ve ever been before.
 Give them transparency into your new, awesome work life.”

 Ticking items off your to-do list is a major component of working from home, but you have to think big picture too.
-When you work solo and from home, it’s easy to get bogged down in the day-to-day but always have your overall business plan in mind.
+When you work solo and from home, it’s easy to get bogged down in the day-to-day, but you should always have your overall business plan in mind.

 “You have to know what your end goal is so that you can craft a plan to achieve your goals,” Fasciola says.
 “I spend a lot of time speaking with new business owners and all too often I hear about these great ideas but no plan to achieve them.
 Ideas are great, but without actionable steps, you’re just spinning your wheels and not going anywhere.
 Once you have an actionable plan, break down your yearly, quarterly, weekly and daily goals.
 Once you break your mission into actionable steps and bit size pieces, you’ll feel less overwhelmed and more motivated.
 Sufficient motivation + task = productivity.”

-What are some of *your* favorite ways to stay focused while working from home?
-Follow us on social and let’s discuss!
+What are some of *your* favorite ways to stay focused while working remotely?
+Social distancing doesn’t mean we can’t talk shop.
+Let’s swap work-from-home tips on Twitter.